Manage all product content in one central system of record.

 Examine our comprehensive API and webhook guides to start working with Salsify quickly.

-From mobile, desktop, and social to brick-and-mortar stores, direct-to-consumer (D2C) websites, and third-party retailers, consumers have a wide range of options for how, when, and where to shop.
+From mobile, desktop, and social to brick-and-mortar stores, direct-to-consumer (DTC) websites, and third-party retailers, consumers have a wide range of options for how, when, and where to shop.

+But the difference between a multichannel and omnichannel ecommerce strategy affects how a brand engages with consumers along their journey.
 The two approaches may sound similar, but there are unique differences in how they affect the customer experience.
-Here we'll break down both the advantages, disadvantages, and how they work together.

 Multichannel and omnichannel ecommerce both involve using multiple channels to engage consumers along the customer journey.
 However, multichannel is more channel-focused, while omnichannel is more customer-centric.